Brayonski/personal-blog/specs.md

 # <p align="center">Blog
-One minute blog is an interactive app whereby users can share on their creative pitches.
+One minute blog is an interactive app whereby users can share on their creative blogs.

 Last modified: **15th September 2018**